A Theme for the Week

 Because a theme changes the frame, not the workload.

-It’s a light structure that influences every decision quietly, in the background.
+It’s a light structure that influences every decision.

 Try it